-I am a research associate at the University of Cologne (Germany).
+I am a research fellow at the University of Cologne (Germany).
 Before returning to the University of Cologne, where I worked from 2010 to 2013, I spent three years at Saarland University two of them in a joint appointment with the German Research Center for Articial Intelligence (DFKI).

 I received my PhD from Saarland University with a thesis on computational methods to study linguistic variation between national language varieties.